dheero/OBF.github.io/wiki/BOSC/Organization.md

     with a plea for help, and it will generally get taken care of by the official mailing list admin.
 The list of recipients can be expanded as needed.
+-   Second Call For Papers: This is to be done somewhere up to 2 weeks before the deadline.
+-   Review Submitted Proposals: This is done via email.
+Those on the review panel should discuss a ratings procedure (preferably before the deadline, although this hasnt happened in the past), and all proposals should be subjected to this procedure.
+Someone should collate the results, and notify the submitters according to whether they were accepted, accepted as a lightning talk, or rejected.
+-   Submit pdf file for printed ISMB BOSC material to be handed out.
+    There is a Docbook formated document that I have been using to create this using docbook2pdf.
+I will make sure this is available in the cvs repository for the conferences.